ctrueden/equilibrium/_pages/calendar.md

 * Earthday is always on the 6th, 13th, 20th, and 27th of the month.
 * Freeday is always on the 7th, 14th, 21st, and 28th of the month.

+The festivals use the same day names as regular months for the first 7 days, with the 8th and final day of each festival called Festday.

 GM's note: the Ignan calendar was adapted from the [Greyhawk calendar](https://calendars.fandom.com/wiki/Greyhawk_Calendar).

 ## Elyria

-Notice that the elves don't celebrate extremes, like when solstices occur, but rather seasonal midpoints, illustrative of their philosophy of balance.
+Like the Aecan calendar, the fey calendar is divided into 12 months of 30 days each, plus 8 special days.
+But unlike others, the elves celebrate moderation rather than extremes.
+As such, rather than marking when solstices occur, they celebrate seasonal midpoints, illustrative of their philosophy of balance.

-Years are counted from the last planting of the World Tree.
-Cycles are counted.
-E.g. Year 985, Cycle 37.
+Years are counted since the last planting of the World Tree, with each planting referred to as a Cycle&mdash;e.g. Year 985, Cycle 37.

-30 * 12 = 360 days
-+8 days, corresponding to moon peaks and midpoints weeks are 10 days no names for each day
-21 Hammer = 1st day of 3rd tenday
+Months are divided into 10-day segments known as tendays, with no names per day.
+For example, 21 Hammer is the 1st day of the 3rd tenday of Hammer.

 | ## | Month             | Meaning                     | Notes                                     |
 |----|-------------------|-----------------------------|-------------------------------------------|